-Before they wrap up their program, the Fellows will participate in a showcase.
-Attendees will have the opportunity to engage with hands-on demonstrations of the Fellows’ sustainability focused action projects.
+The Fellows wrapped up their program by participating in a showcase in May 2022.
+Attendees had the opportunity to engage with hands-on demonstrations of the Fellows’ sustainability focused action projects.

-Upon completion, the cohort will transition into the Wattle Fellowship alumni program where they can stay connected and receive support into the future.
+The cohort have now transitioned into the Wattle Fellowship alumni program where they can stay connected and receive support into the future.

 Blossoming into a bright future

-With the generous support of the McCall MacBain Foundation, Linh and Julian are busy planning out an inspiring program for the future Fellows.
-To help them succeed in their aspirations, the next cohort will learn skills in values-led decision-making, social impact measuring, public speaking, and so much more.
+With the generous support of the McCall MacBain Foundation, Linh has planned an inspiring program for the current cohort of Fellows.
+To help them succeed in their aspirations, they are learning skills in values-led decision-making, social impact measuring, public speaking, and so much more.